selmaT273/LearningJournal/README.md

 ## About Me
 ![alt text](https://avatars1.githubusercontent.com/u/55901495?s=460&v=4)

+Hello there!
 My name is Stacey and I am currently pursuing an education in software development at Delta V Code School.
-This page features daily reflections of newly gained concepts and information as a way of digesting the intricate world of programming.
+Prior to joining Delta V, I earned my BS in psychology from Coe College in 2015, after which I worked as a full time Sign Language Interpreter and ran a small photography business.
+As I embark on my software development journey, this page will feature my daily reflections of newly gained concepts and information as a way of digesting the intricate world of programming.
 Hop on over to
 [My GitHub Page](https://selmat273.github.io/LearningJournal/) to checkout what I've been working on!